PRINCE ALBERT ACTIVITIES

-They researched and followed international best practice in order to establish orchards and continue to harvest and process the fruit according to these high standards.
+They researched and followed international best practice in order to establish orchards and continue to harvest as well as to process the fruit according to these high standards.

 Our Extra Virgin Olive Oil is blended from a seasonal selection of Frantoio, Leccino, Coratina, Barnea, Dor Carlo, Koroneiki or Favolosa varieties.

-It is a well balanced, soft, medium style Extra Virgin Olive Oil with good, green fruit, grass & artichoke plus a hint of ripe olives.
+It is a well balanced, soft, medium style Extra Virgin Olive Oil with good, green fruit, grass as well as artichoke plus a hint of ripe olives.

 Look out for the SA Olive CTC Seal on which the year of the harvest is prominently displayed , indicating the freshness of the contents.